KaiRoy/eDNA-Redesign-eDNA-V3-/README.md

 I have worked on the eDNA project at the OPEnS Lab for the past two years and during that time I noticed a couple of things that I wanted to change about the electronics board (Dubbed eDNA Electronics V2).
 I never had the time to make those changes so I decided to make a Project course out of it to ensure that I would.
 This meant I had to limit the number of changes that I wanted to make for time purposes.
 Here were the goals for the project/redesign:
 - Allowing for 5V sensor support (mainly I2C sensors)
 - Redesigning the Power Management Circuits to allow for multiple wake-from-sleep interrupts
-- Redesign the PCB Layout to make certain Connectors easier to access.
 - Write Documentation for this version and the previous version, since it does not exist